-GNSS measurement accuracy varies from one site to another depending on environmental factors (e.g., vegetation, proximity to buildings, cirque cliffs, and steep ramparts).
-For each campaign of measurement, the position of a benchmark was measured four successive times.
-The final position of the benchmark is the average of these four measurements.
-Measurements with deviations of more than 5 cm in altimetry and 3 cm in planimetry were removed from the dataset.
+3 cm in planimetry were removed from the dataset.
 The positioning accuracies are of the order of 2 cm in planimetry and less than 5 cm in altimetry (Mazué et al., 2013).

-To compare GNSS and SAR velocities (both InSAR and OT), we must project the GNSS x, y, and z values into LOS (= OT range) and OT azimuth direction, by considering that Sentinel 1 has a heading of -167.66° South with a look angle of 36.93°.
-We then obtained GNSS{sar} values in LOS, range and azimuth direction.
-Then, we discretized the $GNSS{sar}$ values into a number of intervals of 0.03 m width.
+To compare GNSS and SAR velocities (both InSAR and OT), we must project the GNSS x, y, and z values into the LOS (OT range) and OT azimuth direction by considering that Sentinel-1 has a heading of -167.66° S with a look angle of 36.93° .
+We then obtained GNSS{sar} values in the LOS, range, and azimuth direction.
+Then, we discretized the GNSS{sar} values into a number of intervals of 0.03 m width.
 For each interval, we calculated the median and identified the geographic location of each point in the interval.
-At those points, we extracted median $GNSS{sar}$ and SAR values.
-Then, we plotted $GNSS{sar}$ versus SAR for each interval.
-The results are scatterplots showing GNSS (LOS) vs InSAR (Figure 6) and GNSS (range; azimuth) vs SAR OT (range, azimuth) in Figure 7.
+At those points, we extracted median GNSS{sar} and SAR values.
+Then, we plotted GNSS{sar} vs. SAR for each interval.
+The results are scatterplots showing GNSS (LOS) vs. InSAR (Fig. 6) and GNSS (range, azimuth) vs. SAR OT (range, azimuth) in Fig. 7.